PathVisio/pathvisio-book/README.md

 # Pathvisio Book

 PathVisio Book is based on R Markdown and bookdown (https://github.com/rstudio/bookdown).
-The book was adapted from bookdown-demo.

 PathVisio Book is automatically built and deployed :rocket: by Github Actions.